-Q42024 LINCOLN PMI: INDUSTRY BREAKDOWN ON AN ENTERPRISE VALUE BASIS
+Q12025 LINCOLN PMI: INDUSTRY BREAKDOWN ON AN ENTERPRISE VALUE BASIS

-- · All industries experienced enterprise value growth for the second consecutive quarter. - Consumer companies saw the lowest enterprise value growth of the six industries in 2024 given more direct exposure to inflationary headwinds and the slower recovery of consumer spending.
+- · All industries experienced enterprise value growth for the third consecutive guarter. - Consumer companies saw the lowest enterprise value growth of the six industries from the outset of 2025, given more direct exposure to inflationary headwinds and the slower recovery of consumer spending.